 Although it is possible to achieve cold atoms in a MOT with a pressure of 10^{-6} mbar, the performance of the experiment in terms of steady state number of atoms, lifetime, and density, is dramatically limited by the atomic collision rate with the thermal background vapour.
-It is thus desirable to achieve an UHV system with a base pressure of ~ 10^{-9} mbar which allows the isolation of the atom cloud from the surrounding environment.
-The current vacuum system at UKZN is illustrated in Figure 1(a) and is based upon the industrial standard ConFlat (C.F.) flange technology for ultrahigh vacuum.
-The MOT chamber is a stainless steel octagonal chamber with seven 2.75" C.F. ports around the octagonal surfaces and two 6" C.F. viewports on the top and bottom faces for optical access of laser beams.
+It is thus desirable to achieve an UHV system with a base pressure of $\sim 10^{-9}$ mbar which allows the isolation of the atom cloud from the surrounding environment.
+The current vacuum system at UKZN is illustrated in Figure 1, along with other experimental components, and is based upon the industrial standard ConFlat (C.F.) flange technology for ultrahigh vacuum.
+The MOT chamber is a stainless steel octagonal chamber with seven 2.75" C.F. viewports around the octagonal surfaces and two 6" C.F. viewports on the top and bottom faces for optical access of laser beams.

-Figure 1(b) indicates the vacuum ranges in which each of the various pumps operate.
-In order to create the vacuum required, a turbo-molecular pump (TMP), which is backed up by a scroll pump, is attached to the pumping valve.
+In order to create the required vacuum pressure, a turbo-molecular pump (TMP), which is backed up by a scroll pump (Agilent Technologies, TPS Compact), is attached to the pumping valve.
 The scroll pump is initially used alone to decrease the pressure to approximately $2x10^{-2}$ mbar.
-The TMP is then initiated and a pressure of $\sim 1x10^{-7}$ is achieved within a few hours.
-This is the limit of the TMP nd therefore to decrease the pressure even further a bakeout procedure is used.
-This is where the entire vacuum system is slowly heated to ~ 300 °C causing the contaminants to evaporate and be removed via the TMP.
+The TMP is then initiated and a pressure of $\sim 1x10^{-7}$ mbar is achieved within a few hours.
+This is the limit of the TMP and therefore to decrease the pressure even further a bakeout procedure is used.
+This is where the entire vacuum system is slowly heated to ~ 300 °C causing the internal contaminants to evaporate and be removed via the TMP.
 This temperature is maintained for approximately two days after which time the temperature is decreased slowly.
 At approximately 120 °C the pumping port is closed and both the TMP and the scroll pumps are switched off.
-The ion pump is switched on and thus the entire vacuum system is being pumped souly by the ion pump.
-Using this technique a base pressure of $2x10^{-9}$ has been achieved.
+The ion pump is switched on and thus the entire vacuum system is being pumped solely by the ion pump.
+Using this technique a base pressure of $2x10^{-9}$ mbar has been achieved.

 The Rb dispenser comes in the form of a vacuum-sealed capsule which contains 1 mg of rubidium.
 The capsule is housed in a copper tube which is squeezed once the UHV environment is created thus breaking the capsule and exposing the rubidium to the vacuum environment.
-Due to the UHV, the rubidium metal constantly outgasses and thus the vapour pressure can be controlled by varying the position of the Rb pressure control valve.
-The titanium sublimation pump is used after some period of time to decrease the base pressure if it has increased due to continuous outgassing of rubidium.
+Due to the UHV, the rubidium metal constantly evaporates and thus the Rb vapour pressure can be controlled by varying the position of the control valve.
+The titanium sublimation pump is used after some period of time to decrease the base pressure if it has increased due to continuous diffusion of rubidium into the system.